shahabty/EDL-stereo/README.md

 ```
 conda install -c anaconda pillow
 ```
-5. Go to [this link](https://drive.google.com/open?id=1pVXl-E4b5P3UsJHAb1PCFGW9EaNbq5Lh) and download "saved\_dir".
+5. Go to [this link](https://drive.google.com/open?id=1pVXl-E4b5P3UsJHAb1PCFGW9EaNbq5Lh) and download "saved\_data".
 6. Dump it to the project directory.
 ## Training and Validating
-1. Training losses and validating errors are saved in "saved\_dir/runs".
+1. Training losses and validating errors are saved in "saved\_data/runs".
 Please follow the following instruction to see them in tensorboard.
 ```
 cd saved_dir
 tensorboard --logdir="runs" --port=6006